Length: 5.4 miles Width: 0.75 miles Depth: 76 feet

 Only 6 miles long and about a half of a mile wide, Otisco is one of the smallest of the Finger Lakes.
 The area around Otisco Lake is made up of small, quiet communities, and most commerce in the area is based around its neighbor to the west, the larger and more well-known Skaneateles Lake—one of the major lakes.
-On the eastern shores of Lake Otisco is the village of Amber.
+On the eastern shores of the lake is the village of Amber.
 Though it has only a few shops, Amber is the largest village on Otisco, and most visitors and residents find what they need here or in nearby Marietta, which features, among other businesses, the Otisco Lake Marina.
 Bay Shores, Otisco and Williams Grove are other villages in the area.

 Otisco lake is well-developed, with private homes occupying most of the lakefront real estate.
 As a result, public access to the lake is limited.
-Use our guide to get around Lake Otisco like a local—we have the inside scoop.

 Otisco Lake is popular with outdoors enthusiasts, especially in summer, when anglers from near and far descend upon the lake for the annual Fishing Derby that marks the start of bass fishing season.
 While boats fill the lake on more popular fishing days, another prime fishing spot on Lake Otisco requires no boat: the causeway that extends across the lake near the southern end of the lake is a popular casting spot.
 According to local history, this rocky trail was once an old wagon road used to cross the lake, but today it serves mainly to divide the lake into two distinctly different water basins, with a small channel near the western bank for boat passage .
 The larger northern basin is deeper, with clear water, while the smaller, southern basin is more shallow and murky.